shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

     ![Screenshot of the vm-created status.](Images/hol3-e4-s13.png "vm-created status")
      <validation step="f44dc9dc-f959-4f70-9cbd-09949f72c0fb" />

+>**Note**: If you complete the lab ahead of the allotted time, please review and validate .
+Once validation is successful, you may proceed to delete the respective lab.

 **Summary:** In this exercise, you explored how to fail over on-premises physical servers that are replicating to Azure with Azure Site Recovery.
 After you've failed over, you fail back from Azure to your on-premises site when it's available.